 |Home About Us Leadership Vestry|

-I served a partial term on the St. Davidís Vestry over the last two years and as Senior Warden in 2013.
-We have accomplished a great deal in particular over the last year working with Rev. Mary Kay on several very active initiatives including defining our parish direction, revising and communicating the vision, implementing periodic parish updates between the annual meetings, year-round stewardship, intentional messaging/marketing initiatives, staff re-alignment, updating the next three-year strategic plan and more.
+This is my fifth year serving on St. Davidís Vestry.
+I served a 2-year partial term in 2012-13 and was elected to a full 3-year term in 2014.
+I served two years as Senior Warden in 2013 and 2014, and am honored to serve as Jr. Warden in my last year on the Vestry in 2016.
+We have accomplished a great deal over that time on several very active initiatives including defining our parish direction, revising and communicating the vision, implementing periodic parish updates between the annual meetings, year-round stewardship, intentional messaging/marketing initiatives, staff re-alignment, updating the next three-year strategic plan and more.
 My volunteer and professional experiences, as well as my organizational and communications skills, have been a positive asset to the group.
-In this place where lives are transformed through Christ, I would like to continue to contribute to the Vestry leadership team of St. Davidís.
+In this place where lives are transformed through Christ, I am grateful to contribute to the Vestry leadership team of St. Davidís.

 Education and professional experience: I have a Bachelorís of Science in Business Administration, majoring in Marketing from Auburn University (War Eagle!)
 My background includes being on both sides of corporate technology and PR agency marketing positions (from print advertising, brochures, Web sites, publishing, Public Relations campaigns, etc.) to the business side of running a services business as Chief Operating Officer (overseeing client services, operations/finance/admin, HR, etc.) After 13 years, I made the decision to stop working full time in 2004 to focus on family, welcomed our son, Connor, into our family in 2005, and in 2006 went to work part time for a little over a year as the Vice President, Operations for a fast growing $10M Web application services/software firm.
-For the past five and a half years I have been doing finance, administration and operations consulting part time for a social media marketing firm in Silver Spring, MD.
+For the past eight years I have been doing finance, administration and operations consulting part time for a social media marketing firm in Tysons Corner.
+I am also serving as the PTA President at Dominion Trail Elementary in Ashburn and wrap up my 2-year term on the PTA Board in June 2016.

-This is a really exciting time at St. Davidís and I have been honored to serve on the Vestry as we move forward to support Godís work here through our ministries and Covenant Community.
-I look forward to the potential opportunity to serve another Vestry term to continue advancing our forward momentum and accomplish what God has called us here to do.
-Thank you for your consideration.
+This is a really exciting time at St. Davidís and I have been honored to serve on the Vestry as we move forward to support what God has called us to do here.
+Thank you for this opportunity to serve St. Davidís.

 My husband Richard and I began attending St. Davidís in the fall of 1996.
 At that time we were worshipping in what is now the pre-school.
 What is interesting about St. Davidís is that there were so many parallels between the Episcopal Church we attended in Georgetown Texas (where we were married) and St. Davidís.
 Both churches started out as missions with small congregations where we all knew each other, experienced the growing pains of becoming a Parish, built a new church building, and several others which I wonít mention here.
 The most important similarity between St. Davidís and Grace Episcopal Church was the way we felt the very first time we attended.
 In both cases we came to one service, felt something very special from the people we met, and stayed and became part of the church family which included serving as well as attending.